A 3-way LTAS of three *Somethin' Else* CDs — confirming the processing newly added at the RVG Edition 1999 stage

 - Analogue Productions CBNJ 81595 SA (2009): SACD/CD hybrid disc, CD layer, by Kevin Gray + Steve Hoffman.
 Both engineers have publicly stated their "minimal mastering" philosophy (Steve Hoffman, Tape Op interview), and this disc is also presumed to be a transfer close to "minimal active sound shaping"

-Below are the results of the author's long-term average spectrum (LTAS) comparative analysis of all 6 tracks on these three discs (analysis conditions: Welch PSD, Hann window, 64k FFT, 50% overlap, 1/12-octave smoothing, 6-track duration-weighted average).
+The author's long-term average spectrum (LTAS) comparative analysis of all 6 tracks on these three discs follows (analysis conditions: Welch PSD, Hann window, 64k FFT, 50% overlap, 1/12-octave smoothing, 6-track duration-weighted average).

 Loudness and dynamics